Observational Constraints on Cool Gas Clouds in M82's Starburst-Driven Outflow: Methods

 The assumed geometries also provide constraints on cloud properties, including number density $n_{\rm e}$, column density $N_{\rm H}$, and cloud size $r_{\rm{cl}}$, which can be compared with recent cloud survival simulations.
 For simplicity, we assume all the observed gas is hydrogen.
 If the medium is optically-thin, the observed specific intensity $I$ of H$\alpha$ emission along the line of sight is given by

 where $j$ is the emissivity and $s$ is the dimension into the sky.
-Assuming a depth $\Delta s$ of a given structure, we can use this expression for the intensity to obtain an estimate of the number density of the emitting gas:
+Assuming a depth $\Delta s$ of a given \edit1{structure, and a volume filling factor $f$}, we can use this expression for the intensity to obtain an estimate of the number density of the emitting gas:

 Scaling for parameters typical of the structures we identify in the H$\alpha$ maps,